Home > Eating In > Cocktails > Make-Ahead Freezer Door Margaritas

 • Don’t use frozen limeade or lime juice concentrate.
 Fresh juice is the only way to go.

-• Simple syrup can be substituted for agave nectar, but since agave nectar is about twice as sweet as simple syrup you will need to approximately double the amount.
-Add less than what you think you will need and then taste, as it is easy to add more syrup if it isn’t quite sweet enough.
+• Simple syrup can be substituted for agave nectar, but since agave nectar is about twice as sweet as simple syrup, you will need to double the amount approximately.
+Add less than you think you will need and then taste, as it is easy to add more syrup if it isn’t quite sweet enough.

 Frequently Asked Questions